Frequently Asked Questions

 This is a great opportunity for a 3rd party tool.

-On Glimesh, we’re not directly tying numbers like viewership, or follows into any measure of success, so view botting really doesn’t matter.
+On Glimesh, we’re not directly tying numbers like viewership or follows into any measure of success, so view botting really doesn’t give any benefits.
 However we understand the importance of these numbers for you to understand how you are doing, so we’re going to combat unauthorized robots by requiring users to validate their emails and fill out a captcha to do certain tasks on the website.

 Discoverability is a main focus of our platform.
-During our initial launch it will be extremely easy to find new content to watch.
+During alpha, it will be extremely easy to find new content to watch.
 However as we grow this becomes more of a problem, and we want to experiment with a couple of different options for making it easy to find new and smaller streams.
-From the very beginning we are working hard on making streaming equitable for all, so you don’t have to compete with unfair advantages.
+From the very beginning, we are working hard on making streaming equitable for all, so you don’t have to compete with unfair advantages.

 We’re building preliminary support for a marketplace where users can facilitate the distribution of various content you can use on your stream or on the platform.
 We’re still very much in the early planning phases.